 students enrolled in more than 70 four-year colleges and universities each year

 Virginia’s extraordinary talent pipeline begins at an early age.
-As the 6th best state for K-12 public education according to WalletHub in 2017, the Commonwealth has 103 public high schools ranked among U.S. News & World Report "Best High Schools in 2018” including 11 gold medal high schools.
+As the 4th best state school system according to WalletHub in 2019, the Commonwealth has 103 public high schools ranked among U.S. News & World Report "Best High Schools in 2018” including 11 gold medal high schools.

 Virginia has shown its commitment to further workforce development at the K-12 level with dual enrollment options for high schools juniors and seniors at all Virginia community colleges since 1988.
 More recently, the Commonwealth passed legislation calling for computer science, computational thinking, and computer coding to be integrated into K-12 curricula.

-Virginia is proud to be home to 476,000 working veterans, the fourth-largest veteran workforce in the country.
-Each year, approximately 11,000 skilled workers exit the U.S. military in Virginia, providing a steady pipeline of dedicated, specialized talent to a variety of industries.
+Virginia is proud to be home to 411,000 working veterans, the fourth-largest veteran workforce in the country.
+Each year, thousands of skilled workers exit the U.S. military in Virginia, providing a steady pipeline of dedicated, specialized talent to a variety of industries.

 Virginia’s diversity and natural beauty are simply unparalleled.
 With access to a variety of outdoor amenities both in cities and picturesque small towns as well as thriving urban centers alive with arts and culture, Virginians throughout the Commonwealth have a vibrant quality of life.